andytandy24/RaceConditioner/README.md

 # RaceConditioner
-A tool to exploit a race condition exploit in an web application.
+A tool to exploit a race condition vulnerability in an web application.
 Similar syntax to curl for ease of use.

 **⚠️ This project is still in development ⚠️**

 ## NOTICE
 This tool should only be used as a CTF-tool, and should not be used against non-consenting targets.
-The developer of this project

 ## Download
 Linux/Mac: